Do you want to know how to crochet a granny square? Don’t worry, it’s not as hard as it looks!

 - Second, it may be critical to block them, so each square has defined corners and sides.

-A common misconception is that a project using crochet granny square patterns needs to have all the squares built in the same pattern.
+The idea that a crochet granny square project needs to have all the squares in the same pattern is a common misconception.
 This is untrue, and creatively, by using different stitches, colors, and square variations, your granny square project can be entirely unique to you!

 How to Crochet a Granny Square